CeriW/fnaf1-ai-simulator/research/how-the-game-works.md

 3. The lights go off, and you have a 20% chance every 2 seconds for him to jumpscare you.

 This means it can theoretically be 40+ seconds between the time the power runs out and you actually being jumpscared - long enough that you could pass 6AM in the meantime.

+Despite common belief, not moving does not slow down the time you have before Freddy attacks you.